seunghk1206/codingAcademy/README.md

 _For more examples and usage, please refer to the [Wiki][wiki]._

-## Plan for further developement
+## Plan for further teaching

 No plans yet!
-But please email me for further development!
+But please email me for further teaching!
+If you'd like to be taught, also email me.
+Email: skkim1733@gmail.com

 ## update History